oboroc/oboroc.github.io/_posts/2016-10-21-reverse-polish-notation.md

 I'll use space as token delimeter, because infix `33+22` is RPN `33 22 +`.
 It would be hard to understand if it was `3322+`.

-Things get hairy for me once you have 3 or more operators.
+Things get hairy for me once you have 2 or more operators.
 Somehow infix `3-4*5` turns to `3 4 5 * -`.
 One way to process RPN is to scan for any two operands that are already numbers, immediately followed by an operator.
 We then replace this simple expression with result and look at bigger expression again.
 In our `3 4 5 * -` RPN, we should replace `4 5 *` with `20`.
 Now it's `3 20 -`, which in turn is `-17`.
 If we look at infix expression `(3-4)*5`

 But I'm not sure computer is well used if your code repeatedly scans expression and replace simple subexpressions with their result.

-One way to deal with this is to use one of the basic computer data structures: stack.

 Say, we want to represent infix expression `(1+2*3-4)/5-6` in RPN.
 I think we can prepare by using brackets gratuitously, which is what we would need to do if we didn't had operator precedence rules.